JamesH003/flight_academy/README.md

 - **Voucher Details Page**

     - Users can click on each individual Voucher card which will open a Voucher Details page.
 This page consists of an image on the left with the aircraft type listed beneath it between horizontal dividing lines.
 On the right there is the title of the voucher, followed by the price of the voucher.
 Beneath that there is some information text about the voucher.
-There is a quantity selector with red +/- buttons in line with the red colour throughtout the site.
+There is a quantity selector with red +/- buttons in line with the red colour throughout the site.
 Beneath that there are two buttons, a dark navy Keep Shopping button which returns to the Vouchers page, and a Add To Bag button which adds the voucher to the shopping bag.

 ![screenshot](documentation/features/features-voucher-details.png)